DFG Research Unit FOR 2692

 - A press release of the DFG (14.12.2017) is available here.

 - A press release of the Universität Osnabrück (15.12.2017) is available here.

 Spokespersons and contact

-- Spokesperson: Jun.-Prof. Dr. Robin Steinigeweg (Universität Osnabrück) and
+- Spokesperson: Prof. Dr. Robin Steinigeweg (Universität Osnabrück) and

 - Deputy spokesperson: Prof. Dr. Peter Reimann (Universität Bielefeld)

 In addition to the spokepersons Robin Steinigeweg und Peter Reimann, the following scientists participate: